anoma/nspec/overrides/templates/engine-template.md

 	The information from the conversation diagram could be taken from the list of conversation partners,
-	each with a list of incoming and outgoing messages, relative to the current engine family _X._
+	each with a list of incoming and outgoing messages, relative to the current engine family [family name].
 	This is not yet implemented though.

 ## Guarded Actions